andyholmes/flatter/README.md

 The Flatpak repository directory can also be deployed with another action, such as [`JamesIves/github-pages-deploy-action`][deploy-custom].
-The example below deploys the Flatpak repository in the subfolder `/repo`, without disturbing other files in the deployment environment:
+The example below triggers a GitHub Pages deployment by committing the Flatpak repository to the `gh-pages` branch as the subfolder `/repo`:

 ```yml
 name: Flatter (Deploy)